-Although it is suggested to hold the store component in singleton object, it has a negative drawback on testability.
+Although it is suggested to hold the store component as a singleton object, it has a negative drawback on testability.
 Singleton object is usually quite different to write test cases.
 Therefore, it is not suggested to implement the property fields in the MainStore.qml .
-It should hold the implementation detail on its praent type, RootStore.qml.
+It should hold the implementation detail on its parent type, RootStore.qml.

 Because you could instantiate in a unit test.
-The instance is flashy created and doesn’t be influenced by another test case.
+The instance is created dynamically and doesn’t be influenced by another test case.

 In order to simplify your inline code, you may follow the “Tell, Don’t Ask” principle.

-That is, whatever you have received an UI event, you should tell Action Creator what you want to do, do not ask Store for questions and make a decision.
+That is, whatever you have received a UI event, you should tell Action Creator what you want to do, do not ask Store for questions and make a decision.

 However, there has an exception case.
 If the inline code is responsible for handling animation / transition effect, it will be better to leave it to view components.

 The middleware in Quick Flux is similar to the one in Redux and those from server libraries like Express and Koa.
 It is some code you can put between the Dispatcher and Stores.
 It could modify/defer /remove received actions and insert new actions that will dispatch to Store components.